Gatevin/J_learning/README.md

-# JapaneseWord_format_ABAB
+# Japanese_learning
-This is a repository used to record the ABAB format Japanese word I come across.
+This is a repository used for self Japanese learning